The Definitive Guide to Redesigns & SEO

 - Domains: Does the site have one main domain, or do we also have subdomains to deal with?
 What about www vs non-ww, or http vs https?
 What's the best plan of action for the new site?
 Hint: Subdomains aren't the best option for consolidating domain authority, but sometimes, they arethe best option for branding and design needs.
 Weigh the pros and cons.
 If the redesign is going to entail a complete change of address, see our post, 10 Recommendations for a Domain Name Change.

 - Inbound Links: Use Google Webmaster Tools, Open Site Explorer, or other any other tools you favor to research existing inbound links.
-If the URL is going to change on the website, in certain cases, you may be able to reach out to the webmaster of the site that's pointing to the old page, and ask them to update it.
-This can require a lot of elbow grease, so we generally only recommend pleading for incoming link updates if you have a reasonable expectation of success, and/or if you're dealing with a domain name change where the stakes are higher.
+If the URL is going to change on the website, in certain cases, you may be able to reach out to the webmaster of the site that's pointing to the old page, and ask them to a reasonable expectation of success, and/or if you're dealing with a domain name change where the stakes are higher.

 III.
 NEW SITE ANALYSIS